 Our beginnings can be traced back to the year 1895.
 At that time, our great-grandfather Andreas Betz founded the distillery in a small, picturesque village near Schwäbisch Gmünd, in Waldstetten at the foot of the Swabian Alb.
-Already at that time, carefully selected fruits and the traditional distilling process were part of our principles.
-To this day, this has not changed.
-Our distillery is now being run in the fourth generation and is characterised by an exclusive range of whisky, gin, vodka and in-house fine spirits and liqueurs from wooden casks.
+Even at that time, carefully selected fruits and the traditional distilling process were part of our principles.
+To this day nothing has changed.
+Our distillery is now being run in the fourth generation and is characterized by an exclusive range of whisky, gin, vodka and in-house fine spirits and liqueurs from wooden casks.

-By tradition, our house has always been setting challenging new goals.
-One of these passion projects was the production of our first own Betz Single Malt Whisky.
-Since 2019, we have been producing Germany’s first Demeter-certified whisky and are mighty proud of it.
+Out of tradition we always set ourselves new goals.
+One of these heartfelt projects was the production of our first own Betz Single Malt Whisky.
+Since 2019 we produce the first Demeter-certified whisky in Germany and are mighty proud of it.

-Our aspiration is to continuously improve our products while at the same time developing new ones.
-We cannot help it – distilling simply is our greatest passion!
+Our ambition is to always make our products a little bit better and at the same time develop new ones.
+We can not help it – distilling simply is our greatest passion!

 Whisky, Gin & Liqueurs